Travel Blog: Kayaking in the Gulf of Nicoya

 Exploring the Gulf of Nicoya in Sea Kayaks

-After a week of Spanish and guided sea kayaking, I set off with my husband, Tom, for an extended kayak trip on our own.
+After a week of Spanish and guided sea kayaking, I set off with my husband, Tom, for an extended kayak trip on our own to the

 We spent one night with the caretaker of Isla Gitana, a small island in Bahia Luminosa, who fried up a snack of plantains for us while he chatted away about the history of the island.
 In Tambor, we pitched a tent in a makeshift campground in the backyard of a bar and restaurant, and visited with the Tico tourists who had come to the beach for the weekend.

 Another night, we stayed at a cabina in a little fishing village on Isla Venado and ate fresh fish and shrimp at a tiny bar/restaurant.
 We sometimes camped on pristine beaches that we had entirely to ourselves; now and then, we were forced to land on beaches covered with plastic trash washed up from Costa Rica's rivers and the rest of the world.

 The Gulf was teeming with wildlife: Fish would boil up in circles, furiously jumping into the air for minutes at a time.
 Pelicans

 and frigate birds pivoted above us or splashed down to retrieve fish.
 When we paddled close to an estuary, hundreds of herons and